tylerfoger/cave-front/README.md

 This is the front-end for the Cave of Adventures web project.
 First, update the value url in /src/js/config.js to the address of your back-end (see back-end).
 Then, run the command below:

+# TEST:
+To test the app locally run:
 ### `npm start`

+# Prod:
+To run the app on a server, run:

+### `npm run build`

+Place the contents of the build folder that gets created into /var/www/html/

 # Back-end